Food legislation: Safety regulation 1995

 The safety of employees is always something that must be considered carefully.
 Under this legislation, staff safety is ensured with a compulsory assessment of risk and the maintenance of equipment and premises.
 Any employee who handles food must be trained to an appropriate level of food hygiene awareness so that they understand the principles of food safety, sanitation and the importance of good personal hygiene.

-How does it affect food businesses?
+How does it affect food businesses and what happens if you don't comply?

 This legislation is applicable to food businesses across the UK and failure to comply with this law could result in damaging fines, the closing of a business and in some cases, imprisonment.
 But this shouldn’t be the only worry for employers.